Each of our suites offers something special

 Arenig is named for Arenig mountain range; located just over the hills on the other side of the lake.
-The tallest in the range, Arenig Fawr, takes 2-3hours to reach the summit, starting out at Llyn Celyn (a reservoir just 8 minutes down the road).
-Start out mid-morning and you'll be able to enjoy your sandwiches from the top.
+The tallest in the range, Arenig Fawr, takes 2-3hours to reach the summit if you start at Llyn Celyn (a reservoir just 8 minutes down the road).
+Depart Glan Y Gro mid-morning and you'll be able to enjoy your sandwiches from the top.

 As you look down the lake to the South, you'll be able to see The Arans and their three peaks.
 Just behind Aran lies this Suite's namesake, Drysgol.
 Drysgol is the first peak in a popular walk along the Aran Ridge.

 The Tegid suite contains our two largest rooms as well as a large en suite.
 Tegid has a lounge & dining area with a kitchenette.
 Tegid is unique for its patio door access to the lower balcony from both the bedroom and from the lounge area - you'll enjoy stunning views across the lake from wherever you're sitting.